廣告

 Fighting insurance fraud

-Car insurance fraud is far too common.
+Car insurance fraud is an increasingly common problem that could be reduced by dash cam use.
 If someone tries to involve you in a staged accident to receive a fraudulent claims payout, the result may be disastrous and might cost you thousands of dollars in legal fees and increased insurance premiums.
+Having a video record of these events might help clear your name.
+If you believe you have been involved in car insurance fraud, you will likely want to contact law enforcement and turn over any video evidence you have as soon as possible.

 Making you a better driver